vicfreys/social_web/README.md

 # social_web
 Social web application - Facebook clone

-* This personal project is to create a social network web application, such as a FB clone
+* This personal project is to create a social network web application, such as a FB clone, designed for the private circle (family, friends) to plan everything

 Language :
 * HTML